NanaYCZ/MolSim/submission/week5/README.md

 ### Task 2

 #### Performance
 - we measured and profiled the performance of the execution of our parallel version with Intel's Vtune profiler and perf.
 Measurements were performed within a Linux environment on an AMD Ryzen 7 5700U without VTK output and logging enabled.
-We used gcc with the optimization level -O3 and for all measurements we used the the rayleigh-taylor instability example in 3D (but with tEnd=0.1 only).
+We used gcc with the optimization level -O3 and for all measurements we used the rayleigh-taylor instability example in 3D (but with tEnd=0.1 only).
 Measuring the runtime for a different number of threads yields the following:

 <img src="https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/4ca80370-5db8-4231-827b-8cd11615734e" width="470">

 <img src="https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/0eb6813e-e02a-450b-9124-06af8a93a5d8" width="470">

-- it is important to know that the AMD Ryzen 7 5700U only has 16 logical CPU Cores, meaning only 16 threads can run truly parallel, this we can see in a later analysis as well.
+- It is important to know that the AMD Ryzen 7 5700U only has 16 logical CPU Cores, meaning only 16 threads can run truly parallel, this we can see in a later analysis as well.
 Therefore it is expected, that after more than 16 threads no further speed-up is gained, as there a never more than 16 threads running truely parallel.
 The graph shows, that more than 16 threads are even a bit slower than the execution of "only" 16 threads, likely because the additional software threads create overhead by context switches etc.
 - The linear trend of speed-up only remains until ~ 8 threads, altough already 8 threads don't provide the expected speed-up of 8.
 For 16 threads it becomes obvious, that the expected speed-up of 16 is not reached.
 When examining the scenario with 16 threads using Vtune, we get several statistics.
 The first one shows the how much logical CPU cores run in parallel for how long.

 ![grafik](https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/7097624b-2b8b-4aac-90a0-e70fcc9165e1)